baze-/streamdeck-octodeck/README.md

 # Fixed StreamDeck Plugin for OctoPrint

-This plugin is based on original https://github.com/cpeuschel/streamdeck-octodeck plugin with few bug fixes and tweaks.
+This plugin is based on https://github.com/cpeuschel/streamdeck-octodeck plugin but with new features, tweaks and bug fixes.

+- **New features**: Temperatures are shown on buttons.
+- **New features**: Added 10 second option as I felt 30sec wasn't fast enough.
-- Bugs fixed: Now supports multible instances of the tile if you are controlling multible octoprints.
+- **Bugs fixed**: Now supports multible instances of the tile if you are controlling multible octoprints.
-- Features: Added 10 second option as I felt 30sec wasn't fast enough.

 ##